ssilwa/Learning-augmented-support-estimation/README.md

 - code.py: contains implementation of our algorithm
 - sample_use.py: contains a sample use case

-If you wish to run our algorithm on all of AOL and CIADA data, please get the model inference code and training data as specified here: https://github.com/chenyuhsu/learnedsketch (we use their RNN as our oracle/predictor).
-Then you can either trian the model as specified there or load the appropriate checkpoints from the folder 'pretrianed'.
+If you wish to run our algorithm on all of AOL and CIADA data, please get the training data as specified here: https://github.com/chenyuhsu/learnedsketch (we use their RNN as our oracle/predictor but you don't need the model to use our algorithm, just the predictions of the model).

+If you wish to actually train/use the model, you can load the approapriate checkpoint from the folder 'pretrained' and use the appropriate loading file from the above linked github.